RohitDSonawane/DE-VL_Project/startup_funding_project/EXECUTION_SUMMARY.md

 ## Summary

 We analyzed **3,036 Indian startup funding records** from 2015-2020 using machine learning.
-Built models to predict funding amounts using 8 features: stage, location, industry, and investor count.
+Built models to predict funding amounts using 8 core features: stage, location, industry, and investor count.

 **Main Result:** Random Forest model achieves **R² = 0.58**, which means it explains 58% of the variation in funding amounts.